Zeerg/helix-honeypot/readme.md

 [![Docker Image CI](https://github.com/Zeerg/helix-honeypot/actions/workflows/docker-image.yml/badge.svg)](https://github.com/Zeerg/helix-honeypot/actions/workflows/docker-image.yml)

 # Introduction
 Helix is a honeypot that serves two primary purposes.
 When running in K8s mode it listens and responds as a typical K8s api server(most endpoints).
-When running in active defense mode the api responses become massive and are meant to disrupt typical internet scanners.
+When running in active defense a never ending response is generated on all api endpoints.

 # Usage
 ```